-1. Filipino Management Team Banking and Finance Engineering / Manufacturing Law Mining 2.
-Japanese Management Team / Counterparts Accounting and Finance Chemical Manufacturing Law Audit
+pino Management am • Banking and Finance Engineering / Manufacturing Law Mining Ma panese Inagement Team / unterparts • Accounting and Finance Chemical Manufacturing Law Audit

-Ratio of basic salary and remuneration of women to men
+405-2 Ratio of basic salary and remuneration of women to men

 The ratio is 1:1 for male and female.
-The Company's salary structure and salary administration scheme is applicable to all regardless of employee category, gender and age.
+The company's salary structure and salary administration scheme are applicable to all regardless of employee category, gender and age.